whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;Dun Heitor is dead.
 He tried to kill Corro, no one understands why.
 Corro killed him instead.
 A pity,&#8221; she said austerely. &#8220;I rather liked Heitor, you know.
 Then Sor Siscozo&#8221;—she spoke the name with an extra hiss—&#8220;put an arrow into Corro&#8217;s back and ran, with his escort, ducking into the rough country.&#8221;

 Zemena heard her own words as if through a muffling layer of cloth.
 Shock.
 She took a moment to force it down: she could command her body at need, even if her mind was unruly.
-The world was suddenly a bit warmer and crisper.
+The world grew suddenly a bit warmer and crisper.

 &#8220;Wan made a swift choice and a good one.
 He withdrew with Corro, the soldiers and Hounds providing cover.
 We are sending a party with Doctor Garseyo to meet them.
 If you live, it will be because Garseyo is a tough old battlefield bitch who knows her work.&#8221;